SiliconLabsSoftware/wiseconnect-prerelease/examples/si91x_soc/soc_fw_fallback/sl_si91x_m4_updater/readme.md

 > **Note**
 >
->A/B firmware update functionality requires a special MBR and Patch to be preloaded on the device.
+>A/B firmware update functionality requires a special MBR to be preloaded on the device.
 Ensure these components are correctly loaded before running this example.

 ## Prerequisites/Setup Requirements